If you love farmhouse style, this easy tutorial for no-sew farmhouse pillow covers is for you.

 Turn your pillow back, outside-out.
 Depending on the pattern you are making, you can use painter’s tape to create stripes, or a vinyl stencil to create lettering.
 I did both, but I’ll be doing the tutorial for the lettering.

 Start by creating your stencil.
-I have a Cricut Explore One for this.
+I have a Cricut Explorer for this, however, you can also purchase word stencils if you’d like.
 You simply use the program to create the saying you would like to use.
 (Remember to measure your pillow, and make sure you are creating lettering to match both the height and width you want.)
 For my lettering, I chose Frutilla Script Font, and the sayings “Let’s Cuddle” and “Choose Joy”.
 I also chose to use actual vinyl (vs. contact paper) because I feel vinyl is easier to work with (although it is more expensive than contact paper).
 When creating your stencil, you are going to remove the letters, so you just have the outline.
 Remember to use transfer tape so you don’t lose pieces of your lettering, like the inside circles to Rs and Ps, etc. (Oops… forgot to take a picture before I started painting 🙂 )

 Once you you are done, remove the vinyl, being careful not to smudge anything.
 Allow the fabric paint to thoroughly dry before moving onto the next step.
 This is typically 12-24 hours.